lingo34/extensions-source/src/all/remoteapi/README.md

 # Remote API extension

 A generic Keiyoushi/Tachiyomi extension that delegates all actions to a user-provided HTTP API.
-Point it at any backend that follows `docs/remote-api-openapi.yaml` (see `server/remoteapi_fastapi` for a drop-in sample).
+Point it at any backend that follows `docs/remote-api-openapi.yaml` (see `server/remoteapi_fastapi` for a drop-in sample and `server/jmcomic_fastapi` for an actual implementation that connects to jmcomic).

 ## Configuration inside the app